Shenandoah Elder Law:

 Estate Planning and Elder Law for the Northern Shenandoah Valley

-Shenandoah Elder Law is a law firm based in Winchester, Virginia founded by attorney Vincent J. Mata that focuses entirely on estate planning, probate, and elder law.
+Shenandoah Elder Law is a law firm based in Winchester, Virginia founded by attorney Vincent J. Mata that focuses on estate planning, probate and estate administration, Medicaid planning and asset preservation, incapacity issues, including guardianships and conservatorships, as well as fiduciary services.
 Vincent is licensed to practice law in both Virginia and West Virginia and is happy to meet with clients in the comfort of their own homes throughout the Northern Shenandoah Valley, including Woodstock, Strasburg, Front Royal, Stephens City, Middletown, as well as all of Frederick, Warren, Shenandoah, and Clarke Counties.

 What is “Elder Law”?